UmeshWagharalkar/Portfolio/index.md

 # CMI iBoard Dashboard

-This is is my first project in Capgemini.
+This was my first project in Capgemini.

 ## PF Indicator

-This is my Second project in Capgemini.
+This was my Second project in Capgemini.
 > Project completed with the SLB client

 ### New Energy